ECronin1973/Applied_Statistics_MyWork/README.md

 ### Generate Line Plot

-A line plot was generated using the following code and is displayed below
+A line plot was generated using the following code and is displayed below.

 ```<python>
 # Line Plot will display the before and after heart rates for each patient